kingjinho/DesignPattern/src/main/kotlin/decorator/README.md

 ```

-No time! executives want this to be updated asap!
+Not enough time to think! executives want this to be updated asap!

-Lack of confidence...Why?
+But lack of confidence...Why?

 # Problems

-This could be one solution, but lack of confidence implies some level of ambiguity, and a room for improvement as well.
+This could be one solution, but lack of confidence implies some level of ambiguity, and a room for
+improvement as well.

 What are some possible downsides of the approach above?